cloud-barista/cb-tumblebug/docs/feature_guide/rdbms-management.md

   only.
 - **GCP**: `StorageType` is implied by machine series — mismatched combinations are rejected by the driver, not by Tumblebug's pre-flight validation.
+- **AWS / IBM (internal database CRUD)**: `supportedDBOperationMethod: conventionalSqlExec` (see `assets/rdbmsinfo.yaml`) means CB-Spider connects directly to the instance endpoint to run `CREATE`/`DROP DATABASE`.
+A `publicAccess=false` instance may fail database create/list/delete if CB-Spider itself cannot reach the private endpoint — an inherent CB-Spider/network limitation, not something Tumblebug's own validation can fully prevent.

 Full detail and reproduction commands are in section 9 of the CB-Spider wiki's [RDBMS Management Guide](<https://github.com/cloud-barista/cb-spider/wiki/RDBMS%E2%80%90Management%E2%80%90Guide(KR)>).